SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Transformincrementalimage**
-> Base64NdArrayBody Transformincrementalimage(ctx, deploymentName, imageTransformName, file)
+> Base64NdArrayBody Transformincrementalimage(ctx, deploymentName, versionName, imageTransformName, file)
 Takes a single multipart image file to transform and returns Base64NDArrayBody

 Takes a single multipart image file and transforms it into the desired format and returns it in the form of Base64NDArrayBody